 Lawn Aerator Buyer’s Guide

 A lawn aerator is a vital piece of lawn care equipment if your serious about maintaining a healthy lawn all season long.
 They help keep your lawn green, healthy, and beautiful by improving the soil conditions that support your lawn.

 The key to having a healthy green lawn is to start with maintaining healthy soil.
 The soil under most lawns can become compacted due to constant foot traffic, or it can be naturally compacted if you live in an area with heavy clay soil.

 This results in grass that is unable to get access to air, water, nutrients, and fertilizer, which basically starves the plant’s roots of everything they need to thrive.

 Types of Lawn Aerators

-Manual coring aerators work like garden forks, and they require that you push the aerator into the ground by hand, or by using a foot bar that allows you to more easily drive the aerator tines into the soil.
+Manual coring aerators/plug aerators work like garden forks, and they require you to push the lawn aerator into the ground by hand, or by using a foot bar that allows you to more easily drive the aerator tines into the soil.

 How Does a Lawn Aerator Work?

 Lawn aerators work by driving spikes or core aeration hole tines into the ground.
 They create narrow channels that are about 2-inches deep and less than an inch wide.
 These channels allow water, air, and fertilizer to more easily reach the roots in the soil.
 This helps the grass roots grow faster, and it can help prevent unsightly brown spots from forming on your lawn.